What is nonequilibrium?: Decomposition based on time-reversal symmetry applied to response

 where the first and last equalities follow from the time-reversal invariance of the equilibrium process, and the middle equality follows from \eqref{eq1:dQSD}.
 The last identity can be substituted in \eqref{eq:dQSD} to conclude that, with ${\cal S}'_0 = \id {\cal S}_h/\id h (h=0)$,

-which, we claim, is exactly the classical Kubo formula.
+which, we claim, is exactly the classical Kubo formula\footnote{Since we are dealing here with open systems and mesoscopic dynamics, we do not try here to make the bridge with the correct Kubo formulas that relate, in the end, to correlation functions in the equilibrium microcanonical ensemble.}.
 Indeed, it is but we need to be more specific, as we do next.
 The fact that for the response there appears a universal correlation in the equilibrium process between the observable and the entropy flux ${\cal S}'_0(\omega)$ makes this relation also known under the heading of a fluctuation--dissipation theorem.\\

 To apply the above we need to specify ${\cal S}_h(\omega)$ and ${\cal F}_h(\omega).$ Let us take the example of Markov jump processes (as in the example above), with transition rates $k(x,y)$.
 Escape rates are $\xi(x) = \sum_y k(x,y)$.
 Paths $\omega$ are piece-wise constant\footnote{They are, by convention, continuous to the right and having left limits, which reverses under time-reversal.
 That is of little or no relevance.} with jumps at times $s_i$ and have weight (as in \eqref{ppp}),